 By Cesar Millan

-These are just a couple of examples of the incredible loyalty dogs have shown to their human and animal friends.
+There are incredible examples of the loyalty dogs have shown to their human and animal friends.
 Think of Hawkeye, the dog who lay down next to the casket of his Navy SEAL owner in grief.
 Or Hachiko, the Akita who greeted his owner at the train station every day when he returned home from work, and after the owner suddenly died, returned to the train station at the same time every day for nine years (There's a beautiful movie called Hachi: A Dog's Tale starring Richard Gere about this dog).

 Dogs are pack animals.
 They want to belong to a pack, whether it's made up of dogs or humans, or pretty much any animal.
 You can look at these Unlikely Animal Friends videos to see all the different kinds of friends that dogs will make.
 Dogs aren't loners.
 When they lose a member of a pack, even temporarily, they feel that a part of them is missing.